ananthakumaran/paisa/docs/reference/commodities.md

 # Commodities

-There are no restrictions on the type of **commodities** that can be used in **paisa**.
+There are no restrictions on the type of **commodities** that can be used in Paisa.
 Anything like gold, mutual fund, NPS, etc can be tracked as a commodity.
 Few example transactions can be found below.

 ```ledger